-We learned four main lessons from our experience about the types of bugs that TTVM helps debug.
+We learned three main lessons from our experience debugging kernel bugs with standard gdb and TTVM.

 First, we learned that many bugs are too fragile to find with cyclic debugging.
-Heisenbugs [13] such as race conditions thwart cyclic debugging because they manifest only occasionally, depending on transient conditions such as timing.
+Classic Heisenbugs [12] such as race conditions (Section 6.2) thwart cyclic debugging because they manifest only occasionally, depending on transient conditions such as timing.
 However, cyclic debugging often fails even for bugs that manifest each time a program runs, because the details of how they manifest change from run to run.
 Details like the internal state of an OS depend on numerous, hard-to-control variables, such as the sequence and scheduling order of all processes that have been run since boot.
 In the case of the mremap bug, minor changes to the internal OS state (the address of dynamically allocated kernel memory) prevented us from using watchpoints during cyclic debugging.